shubhambansal90-ux/SQL-Projects/README.md

 4. **What is the overall Lifetime Value (LTV) of customers?**
    Estimate how much revenue each paying customer generates during their subscription period.

+---

+# 📊 Marketing Campaign Analysis (SQL Project)

+## 1. Project Overview

+This project analyzes marketing campaign performance using SQL.
+The dataset (`marketing_campaign_dataset.csv`) includes detailed information about campaigns run by multiple companies—such as acquisition costs, impressions, clicks, ROI, customer segments, demographics, and engagement metrics.

+The SQL script (`Marketing Ana 2.sql`) performs:

+### 🔹 ETL & Data Cleaning
+- Converts `acquisition_cost` from string to numeric.
+- Extracts numeric duration values.
+- Prepares the dataset for analytical queries.

+### 🔹 Company-Level Analytics
+- Total campaigns run per company
+- Total acquisition cost (in millions)
+- Average conversion rate
+- Average ROI

+### 🔹 Campaign-Type Analytics
+- Total impressions & clicks
+- CPM (cost per thousand impressions)
+- CTR (click-through rate)
+- Average engagement score
+- Average conversion rate
+- Average ROI

+### 🔹 Segmentation & Optimization Insights
+Using window functions (`ROW_NUMBER()`), the analysis identifies:

+- Best campaign for each **target audience**
+- Best campaign for each **company**
+- Best campaign type for each **company + audience** combination
+- Best customer segment for each **company**
+- Best campaign type for each **customer segment**

+These insights help determine which marketing strategies yield the highest ROI across various demographic and business segments.

+---

+## Questions Answered

+### ✔ What is the overall marketing performance of each company?
+Aggregates include:
+- Campaign counts
+- Acquisition cost
+- Conversion rate
+- ROI

+---

+### ✔ Which campaign types perform best overall?
+The analysis computes:
+- Impressions
+- Clicks
+- CPM
+- CTR
+- Engagement score
+- ROI

+---

+### ✔ What is the best campaign for each target audience?
+Uses window functions to find the highest-ROI campaign per age/audience group.

+---

+### ✔ What is the best campaign for each company?
+Identifies the strongest (company + campaign type + audience) combination based on ROI.

+---

+### ✔ Which campaign works best for each company–audience combination?
+Provides granular insights to guide targeted campaign strategy.

+---

+### ✔ What is the best customer segment for each company?
+Shows which customer group delivers the highest ROI for each company.

+---

+### ✔ What is the best campaign type for each customer segment?
+Reveals the most effective strategy for each segment (Enterprise, SMB, Retail, etc.).

+---

+## 📌 Summary
+This project provides an end-to-end SQL analysis of marketing performance and delivers actionable insights into which campaigns, audiences, and customer segments drive the highest ROI.